Sirnica Recipe (Croatian Hrvatski Easter Bread)

-A note about the loaves.
-Better smaller than too big.
+A Note About the Loaves: Better smaller than too big.
 If they are large to begin with, once they rise, they will be too huge to fit onto the cookie sheet, and then there is a problem that the dough isn't fully baked in the middle.
 I've found that a diameter of eight inches is about right for the sirnica loaves.
-They finish in a half hour, which means the sugar won't burn the the middle will be baked through.
-When they come out of the oven they are invariably larger than when they went in :).
+They finish in 30 minutes, which means the sugar won't burn and the middle will be baked through.
+When they come out of the oven they are invariably larger than when they went in.

 Arrange the sheet lengthwise, then fold in half.
 With the sheet make wells for eight sirnica loaves.
 The top portion of the sheet will cover the loaves.
 Put a blanket on top and let them rise (this should take another hour or so).

-Now, using a pastry brush, brush on the egg mixture and crumble on the sugar topping.
+- Now, using a pastry brush, brush on the egg mixture and crumble on the sugar topping.
 Again, note the exact time when you return them to the oven.
-Only ten minutes more - and remove!
+Only 10 minutes more, then remove!